yduf/ppngx/README.md

 Didn't support other part of the config yet (SFTP / postgres) since I am just discoverint Paperless-ngx.

 **Note: Tearing down**
-When adjusting the yaml, you have to teardown the pod first, since does not automatically reconcile updates in the YAML spec with running containers, so do:
+When adjusting the yaml, you have to teardown the pod first, since podman does not automatically reconcile updates in the YAML spec with running containers, so do:
 ```bash
 $ podman pod rm paperless -f
 # and then again